sendgrid/docs/styleguide.md

 ### File format and naming:

-Please use .png, .gif, or .jpg files.
+Please use PNG, GIF, or JPG files.
 Give the screenshots unique, meaningful names, obeying a specific format, such as general_settings_privacy.
 Avoid spaces, uppercase letters, and excessively long names.

 ### Size and resolution: